Supply Chain Challenges.

+The effectives of the pandemic on the supply chain has impacted the industry in several ways.
 Many of the parts that we make at Apex Spring & Stamping are multi-year projects.
 Some of these projects may be active for a couple of years whereas others may have an active status for over a decade.
-As many of you know, Apex Spring and Stamping makes a wide variety of clips, stampings, wire forms, and springs.
-Due to the nature of our work, we have the unique ability to work with a variety of customers across multiple industries.
+As many of you know, we make a wide variety of clips, stampings, wire forms, and springs.
+The nature of these products allows us the unique ability to work with a variety of customers across multiple industries.

-Because of this, we are required to work with a vast set of suppliers.
-In years past, this was a manageable and repeatable part of our job, but as COVID affected the world, the narrative has shifted.
-Over the past 24 months, the manufacturing industry has been challenged and as a company, we have had to get creative to find solutions that are beneficial and effective for our customers, especially in the area of purchasing.
+Also the nature of the industry mean we are required to work with a vast set of suppliers.
+In years past, this was a manageable part of our job, but as COVID affected the world, the narrative has shifted.
+Over the past 24 months, the manufacturing industry has been challenged and as a company, we have had to get creative to find solutions that are beneficial and effective for our customers.
+Especially in the area of purchasing.
 Purchasing has become a difficult task because there are changes happening every day, even sometimes, by the hour.

 Every single product we purchase from wire, steel, components, and packaging has dramatically shifted in costs and has been more difficult to find with adequate lead times.
 For example, a clip we make for the office furniture industry requires cold-rolled steel.
 Exactly five years ago the same exact item was 300% less in price and required the standard two week lead time.

 As it stands today, we are given six to eight weeks lead time.
 This is from an outstanding supplier who knows us well and anticipates our usage and is proactive in buying common thicknesses and types of steel in advance.
 This lead time of six to eight weeks is a blessing because if they were sold out of this same steel today, we would be looking at a twenty to thirty weeks domestic lead time!